 The goals shall be anchored, secured or counterweighted.
-The goal posts, which shall be superimposed on goal lines of the same width and depth, shall consist of two wooden or metal posts, equidistant from the corner flags and 8 yards [7.32m] apart (inside measurement), joined by a horizontal crossbar of similar material, the lower edge of which shall be 8 feet [2.44m] from the ground.
+The goal posts, which shall be superimposed on goal lines of the same width and depth, shall consist of two posts, equidistant from the corner flags and 8 yards [7.32 m] apart (inside measurement), joined by a horizontal crossbar of similar material, the lower edge of which shall be 8 feet [2.44 m] from the ground.

-The width or diameter of the goal posts and crossbar shall not be less than 4 inches [10.16cm] nor more than 5 inches [12.7cm].
+The width or diameter of the goal posts and crossbar shall not be less than 4 inches [10.16 cm] nor more than 5 inches [12.7 cm].
 The posts and crossbar may be square, rectangular, round or elliptical in shape, and shall be painted white.

-In addition, no markings other than a single manufacturer's identification/logo of appropriate size may appear on the goal posts or the crossbar.
+In addition, no markings other than a single manufacturer's identification/ logo of appropriate size may appear on the goal posts or the crossbar.

 PENALTY-The game shall not begin and the referee shall file a report with the governing sports authority.
-(See Page 8.)
+(See Page 6.)